Difference Between Thermoplastic and Thermosetting Plastics

 Conclusion

-If there is one major difference that distinguished both plastics is that Thermoplastic can be reused but Thermoset plastic can not be.
+If there is one major difference that distinguishes both plastics is that Thermoplastic can be reused but Thermoset plastic can not be.

 Rajib